opmarq/WelcomeSlider/README.md

 # WelcomeSlider

-Dynamique slider made with react,
+Dynamic slider made with react,

 To test it follow these commands